srivastava-prachi/Expectations-for-Gasoline-Prices-and-Inflation-Evidence-from-Households-Replication/README.md

-# Replication codes for Gasoline and Inflation Expectations
+# Replication codes for Expectations for Gasoline Prices and Inflation: Evidence from Households

 This git repository contains all the code to replicate the results of the paper: "Gasoline and Inflation Expectations".
 The working-paper version is available here.
 Virtually all code is based on the R platform.